scottsb/recruiter-shame/README.md

 for changes can be opened as issues on this repository.

-There will be extenuating circumstances where violating any of the criteria is not offensive, but in these situations the reasoning needs to be clearly communicated in the message and pass the "reasonable person" test.
+There will be extenuating circumstances where violating any of the criteria is not offensive, but in these situations the reasoning ought to be clearly communicated in the message and pass the "reasonable person" test.

 Anybody can submit an agency based on personal experience.
 See the